 Output 3.3.1.
 The majority of RAC technicians trained in handling new/alternative refrigerants

-A team of senior RAC engineers/technicians will participate in advanced training and knowledge transfer programmes abroad to further develop a program and guidance for training of a broader range of national technicians on zero-ODS and low-GWP refrigerants that have good potential to substitute HCFCs, with a special emphasis on non-HFC solutions to be demonstrated within the project framework.
-By supporting this train-the-trainer approach the project aims to reaching out to all 3,000 available RAC technicians working across the country.
+A team of senior RAC engineers/technicians will participate in advanced training and knowledge transfer programmes abroad to further develop a programme and guidance for training of a broader range of national technicians on zero-ODS and low-GWP refrigerants that have good potential to substitute HCFCs, with a special emphasis on non-HFC solutions to be demonstrated within the project framework.
+By supporting this train-the-trainer approach, the project aims to reaching out to all 3,000 available RAC technicians working across the country.

 Output 3.3.2.
 Supply of equipment / tools for refrigeration technicians